 'Until recently, marble was a luxury statement, timeless but out of reach for many interiors enthusiasts.
 However, smaller format tiles are now bringing this stunning material into more homes, and it has been lovely to see the beautiful natural patinas within the stone creating a unique and natural design in so many, varied settings.'

-White-gray marble is a hugely popular choice that works well either as an accent or in abundance.
+White shower tile ideas are easiest to work around, making white-gray marble a hugely popular choice that works well either as an accent or in abundance.
 Even when used generously over large tiles — as in the bathroom picture shown above — its effect is still relatively understated.

 12. Get tonal with deep blues

-In the shower room idea shown above, square tiles in a few different tones give a sense of movement to the wall, like gently undulating waves.
+In the shower room shown above, square tiles in a few different tones give a sense of movement to the wall, like gently undulating waves.
 Pair it with pure white fittings to keep things light.

 13. Keep it neutral (for now)

 In this room, a spectacular standalone shower cubicle is clad in white and gray marble, while the rest of the room is treated to a large multi-colored bathroom art idea on the wall.

 14. Go big with patterns